This section of Ch. 2 will cover the following topics:

 - Santiago worked hard on the brick patio.

-- Using a dictionary and thesaurus will improve your writing by expanding your word choice.
+- Using a dictionary and thesaurus regularly will expand your vocabulary.

 - Connotations of words may be positive, neutral, or negative.
 Be aware of connotations when choosing words.